Sudanese on Tuti Island: ‘If you don’t help us, we will all be dead within days’

 ‘No water, no food, no electricity, no dignity, no freedom in its simplest form.
 A spot of land where humanity has been absent.’

 “Since the army launched its offensive on Khartoum, large numbers of RSF entered Tuti Island.
 They plundered shops and prevent the entry of goods.
 They stopped the takaya (charity kitchens) the people had come to depend on.
-Fuel ran out, access to water and firewood has become almost impossible as the people are prevented from going out with whips, sticks, and bullets or they would be beaten and killed.
+Fuel ran out, access to water and firewood has become almost impossible as the people are prevented from going out with whips or bullets.

 ‘One big prison’

 “No water, no food, no electricity, no dignity, no freedom in its simplest form.
-A spot of land where humanity has been absent,” one of the sources said.
+Tuti has become a spot of land where humanity has been absent,” one of the sources said.

 “Even the chance of leaving in exchange for money paid to the omdas [community leaders] affiliated with the RSF has now become non-existent.
-There is almost no possibility to leave one’s home, let alone crossing the bridges to leave the island.”
+There is almost no possibility to leave one’s home, let alone crossing the bridges to leave the island,” he added.

 ‘About three people die every day.
 We risk going out to bury those who are close to us.
 We pass by scenes of people lying on the ground, being beaten with whips by the RSF soldiers.’